Hugh-UC/IRS_Lab_Shell/README.md

-# IRS_Lab_Shell
+# Lab Shell | Docker for Industrial Robots and Systems

+Welcome to the Industrial Robots and Systems Lab Shell repository!
 Dockerfiles and build scripts for the IRS lab shell.
 This repository contains the environment configurations needed to run a development shell extension for Industrial Robots &amp; Systems lab, built on ROS 2 Humble.
+The provided scripts automatically configure your local environment to work with the main lab's `industrial-robots-and-systems-world` repository.

 ***

-## Install Lab Shell | Docker for Industrial Robots and Systems

-Welcome to the Industrial Robots and Systems Lab Shell repository!
-This provides a pre-configured Docker environment for developing ROS 2 projects.
-The provided scripts automatically configure your local environment to work with the main lab's `industrial-robots-and-systems-world` repository.

 <br>